-Ever wanted to record individual podcast guests over a remote recording (e.g. using Zoom, Skype out, etc.) without losing the option to record them into individual tracks?
+Ever wanted to record individual podcast guests over a remote recording VOIP app (such as Zoom, Skype, etc.) while still recording them into individual tracks?

-If you tried you’ll know that the hard part is to configure the infamous “Mix Minus”.
-Mix-Minus is that option that allows everyone on the group call to hear each other but not themselves.
-In order to do this, you need to feed each of the participants a mix of the group call minus their own channel, hens the term “mix-minus“.
+If you tried you’ll know that the hard part is to configure the infamous “Mix-Minus”.
+Mix-Minus is the magic that allows everyone in the session to hear each other, but not themselves.
+In order to do this, you need to feed each of the participants a personal mix of the call that includes all other participants and/or audio sources minus their own channel, hens the term “mix-minus“.

 - Latest MacOS with up-to-date Logic Pro X installed